 There are some things unexplainable (and very explainable) about Maine that makes it one of the best places in the world.
 While I cannot get into that right now (but I need to write about that soon) I want to share a list of children’s books that you want to order now to have in time for Christmas.
-These books are special in their own right and will make a perfect gift for anyone in your family, especially that blessing of a child.
+These books are special in their own right and will make a perfect gift for anyone in your family, especially the blessing of a child.
 Authors of Maine represent this amazing place so well that is hard not to share them all.
 So many books old and new stuck out to me and I just wanted to write about them all.
 I stuck with newer books by Maine authors and hopefully books that you may not have heard of so you can discover something new.
 Maine is strong, kind, and full of the most helpful and friendliest people I have ever met.
 Life in Maine teaches lost values that I don’t always see around the rest of the country.
 The creativity by authors in Maine is just incomparable to other children’s books out there.

 Here is a list of 10 books by Maine authors for children that you will want to order now and have under the Christmas tree to brighten up that wonderful child in your life.